 ■The Acts of the Parliaments of Scotland, 1424-1707

-We might wonder, why Mr. Thomson did not use the word populus, if he meant people?
+We might wonder, why the Seal would not use the word populus, if the intended meaning was people?

 Paths have happened to diverge, for word sense and etymology.
 Today, we derive the words equal as well as adequate from the Latin aequus.
 In practice, adequate remuneration may not mean equal money, and equal money might be inadequate for jobs of different specifics.

-We derive the form of the word people from the Latin populus.
-However, the sense of the ancient populus did not connote nationality or citizenship.
-The word often referred to laying waste or degrading.
+The shape of the word people comes from the Latin populus.
+The sense of the ancient populus did not connote nationality or citizenship.
+The word was close to folks, and often referred to laying waste or degrading.

 ■Perpopulor meant to devastate, pillage. ■Populabilis was close in meaning to destructible.